ktsutheeb/Proj_Expo/README.md

 ## Tech Stack

-ConnectLNM is built using the following technologies:
+Mentor Connect is built using the following technologies:

 - **Frontend:** React
 - **CSS Frameworks:** TailwindCSS